Last Modified on February 17, 2021

 Nothing

-loggedMultipartMaybe (Right r) = Just r
+loggedMultipartMaybe (Right r) = Just r to, at least, get some logs.

 In just one project, that saved me hours in both new development and troubleshooting cost.